 LUBUGO - UGANDAN BARK CLOTH

 I have made yearly trips since, and continue to be amazed at the process of creating this amazing work and the artists and makers who keep the tradition alive.
-For more information, visit www.barkcloth.blogspot.com.
+For more information and collaborative projects involving bark cloth, visit www.barkcloth.blogspot.com.

 BARK CLOTH, PAULINO LUKYAMUZI and KALONGO PROPHINO, 2006